starkvilleweeklyprotests/starkvilleweeklyprotests.github.io/docs/index.markdown

 \- Paraphrased statement from a city official regarding the weekly protests[^statement]

 Well, that's a fun comment.
-But I think it's an opinion based on one's perspective.
+But it is an opinion based on one's perspective.

 If you believe the goal of the protests is to
 "make the federal government realize the error